 That no soil pollution arises from nutrient offload and effluents from operations.
 A responsible use of pesticides and other agrochemical inputs.
 The slopes thresholds should be set at 20 degrees (36.4%); therefore, no palm oil operations should take place above this threshold.
 Planted slopes between 9 and 20 degrees shall be subject to soil conservation measures and should normally be terraced.
 Other soil conservation measures such as platforms/terraces should be appointed as necessary, according to the fragility of soils.

-The unit of certification is encouraged to map the peatlands within the supply base to enable monitoring and promotion of BMPs.
+Criterion (new) Guidance 7.7 The unit of certification is encouraged to map the peatlands within the supply base to enable monitoring and promotion of BMPs.
 For Indicator 7.7.3: For existing plantings on peat, the water table should be maintained at an average of 50 cm (between 40 cm and 60 cm) below ground surface unless required to be higher by national regulations, measured with groundwater piezometer readings, or an average of 60 cm (between 50 cm and 70 cm) below ground surface as measured in water collection drains, through a network of appropriate water control structures (e.g. weirs, sandbags, etc.) in fields, and watergates at the discharge points of main drains.
 For Indicator 7.7.3: Monitoring of subsidence should be undertaken in all drained peat areas in the plantation including areas adjacent to the plantation where water tables may be impacted by drainage associated with the plantation.
 There are no known peatlands in Gabon to date: These indicators therefore cannot be applied to Gabon at present.
 But provisions will be made in case of subsequent discoveries.

-The water management plan should include:

-- Consideration of relevant stakeholders, their water use, and water resource availability - Taking account of the efficiency of use and renewability of sources - Ensuring that the use and management of water by the unit of certification does not result in adverse impacts on other users within the catchment area, including local communities and customary water users - Aiming to ensure workers and their families have access to adequate, clean water for drinking, cooking, bathing and cleaning purposes - Avoiding contamination of surface and ground water through runoff of soil, nutrients or chemicals, or as a result of inadequate disposal of waste including POME.
+7.8 The water management plan should include: Consideration of relevant stakeholders, their water use, and water resource availability.
+Taking account of the efficiency of use and renewability of sources.
+Ensuring that the use and management of water by the unit of certification does not result in adverse impacts on other users within the catchment area, including local communities and customary water users.
+Aiming to ensure workers and their families have access to adequate, clean water for drinking, cooking, bathing and cleaning purposes.
+Avoiding contamination of surface and ground water through runoff of soil, nutrients or chemicals, or as a result of inadequate disposal of waste including POME.
 Refer to the 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves' (April 2017).
 Where national regulations do not specify mill effluent requirements or discharge quality, these should be defined at NI level.

-Article 68 of the Environmental Protection Act 007/2014 stipulates that it is prohibited to evacuate, dispose of or inject into surface water or groundwater, near seas or water courses. water, degraded water, waste, residues or any other product likely to affect the aquatic environment and all elements and parts thereof, or to entail risks and damage to human health and biological resources and not biological
+Article 68 of the Environmental Protection Act 007/2014 stipulates that it is prohibited to evacuate, dispose of or inject into surface water or groundwater, near seas or water courses, water, degraded water, waste, residues or any other product surface water or groundwater, near seas or water courses. water, degraded water, waste, residues or any other product likely to affect the aquatic environment and all elements and parts thereof, or to entail risks and damage to human health and biological resources and not biological.